Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 3. The Anticipatory Set

 An anticipatory set is a set of prompts that get students ready to learn.
 The goal is to activate prior knowledge, build background, or make connections.
 An anticipatory set can be set up as a gallery walk, mystery bags, or simply a series of questions.
-Considered to be somewhat time-consuming, their importance is sometimes overlooked.
-Perhaps adding an anticipatory set to one lesson per day or a couple per week to build your library of this effective strategy would prevent overwhelm.
+Considered to be time-consuming, their importance is sometimes overlooked.
+Adding an anticipatory set to one lesson per day or a couple per week to build your library of this effective strategy would prevent overwhelm.

 4. Sorting Activities